Connect with us

 Saving Hospitals?

 Rural hospitals are in crisis across much of America.
 Hospitals are closing or at risk of closure in both expansion and non-expansion states.
 Mississippi is not immune.
-The difficulty by rural hospitals has become a primary talking point in the debate around Medicaid expansion.
+The difficulty faced by rural hospitals has become a primary talking point in the debate around Medicaid expansion.
 The argument goes that rural hospitals are in danger of failing and that Medicaid expansion would save them.

 The role Medicaid expansion would play in helping them weather the storm is far less clear over the long haul.
 Important questions include: